juju/docs/src/en/about-juju.md

     <td>
      <img src="./media/openstack-icon-160.png" alt="icon" class="tableicon" >
      <strong>OpenStack &trade;</strong><br>
      Deploy your own private cloud on bare metal servers.
 If you want to evaluate OpenStack, you can use Juju to spin it up on VMware too.
-Advanced users can use exactly the same charms to deploy OpenStack on top of any other cloud like AWS!
     </td>
   </tr>
 </table>